 With a built-in 2500 mAh battery, this solar power bank is about as high capacity as they come.
 If you have an iPhone XS, you can power it up seven times with this thing – more than five times for a Galaxy S9 Plus.

-It’s also perfect if you have multiple electronics you want to charge at the same time – or other people you’ll be sharing it with – because it has 3 USB output ports.
-The power bank charges up quickly via solar energy or with a 5V/2A adapter, which must be bought separately.
-But it’s nice to have options if you don’t have easy access to one or the other.
+It’s also perfect if you have multiple electronics you want to charge at the same time – or other people you’ll be sharing it with – because it has 2 USB output ports.
+The power bank charges up quickly via solar energy or with two different USB cables.
+It’s nice to have options if you don’t have easy access to one or the other.

-If you’re an avid camper or off-the-beaten-track travel enthusiast, you’ll love that it also serves as a large, super-bright LED flashlight.
-It’s durable and water-resistant too, which are nice features to have for frequent outdoor use.
+If you’re an avid camper or off-the-beaten-track travel enthusiast, you’ll love that it also serves as a large, super-bright LED flashlight with 3 different modes.

 #3 – Most Durable Solar Power Bank

 If you tend to expose your gear through some pretty rough conditions – whether for travel, work, camping, or other outdoor ventures – you’ll appreciate that this solar power bank is designed to be waterproof, shock-proof, and dustproof, with safely sealed connection ports.
-The Revel Gear Day Tripper is the most durable you’ll find.
+The BoxWave Power Bank Solar Pack is the most durable you’ll find.

-Other features that make this power bank super for travel are its dual charging capabilities via 2 USB output ports and its 20-LED grid that lights up a large area with 1,000 lumens.
+Other features that make this power bank super for travel are its dual charging capabilities via 2 USB output ports and its LED bulbs that light up a large area with 1,000 lumens.
 And if you find yourself in an emergency situation, it’s good to know you have a powerful strobe to signal for help.